rorcde/mds20_deepfolio/implementations/README.md

 **Implementation details**

 Since the implementation from authors **is not available**, we are going to implement the model according to the paper description.
+For this we are going to use PyTorch layers from *torch.nn*.

 * **Vanilla RNN** is going to be used to produce hidden states <img src="https://latex.codecogs.com/png.latex?h_i&space;\in&space;R^M" /></a> (although the paper states that LSTM or GRU can also be used).
 Vanilla RNN is defined as:
 <img src="https://latex.codecogs.com/png.latex?h_i&space;=&space;f(Wh_{i-1}&space;&plus;&space;v\tau_i&space;&plus;&space;b)" /></a>